- Corporate Governance Structure

 When a massive earthquake hit Japan in March 2011, an emergency headquarters under the direction of the President was established in accordance with the initial response guidelines stipulated in the BCPs.
 Information on the safety of employees, the status of our infrastructure, and damage to facilities was quickly collected and necessary measures were taken in a timely manner.

-Marubeni established the Marubeni Information Security Policy in November 2001 to protect information assets and ensure the safe conduct of business activities.
-In January 2005, Marubeni established the IT Security Management Rules, IT Security Standards, and IT Usage Rules as in-house regulations, as well as other internal rules.
-The goals are to ensure awareness of the risks of unauthorized access, loss, destruction, alteration, and leaks of information assets, to take the necessary security measures, and to maintain the effective use and credibility of information assets.
-The importance of information security is emphasized throughout the company so that all employees are well informed.
+Marubeni established in-house regulations and other internal rules on IT security in 2001 to protect information assets and ensure the safe conduct of business activities.
+We are aware of the risks of unauthorized access, loss, alteration, and leaks of information assets, the necessary security measures are taken, and the effective use and credibility of information assets are maintained, while the importance of information security is emphasized throughout the company so that all employees are well informed.

 For the Group companies, we created the Marubeni Group IT Governance Rules in April 2013, based on the above in-house regulations and other internal rules.
 The unification of the information security rules within the Group will contribute to stronger security.

-Additionally, Marubeni has established the Guidelines for IT General Control as a standard for strengthening control at Marubeni and key Group companies, in response to the FY2008 launch of the internal control reporting system based on the Financial Instruments and Exchange Act.
+Additionally, Marubeni has established IT General Control Guideline as a standard for strengthening control at Marubeni and key Group companies, in response to the FY2008 launch of the internal control reporting system based on the Financial Instruments and Exchange Act.
 These guidelines are continuously reviewed and improved.

 The Marubeni Group is incorporating climate change perspectives into its risk management process to respond to risks and opportunities related to climate change.

 Specifically, we are including climate change as an evaluation item in the integrated risk management process mentioned above, and are analyzing and making judgments on its potential impact on our businesses.